 Groundwater quality requires equal attention, and more so as we recognise the importance of groundwater in supplementing our meagre resources, and providing water to remote communities.
-Although our groundwater resources are for the most part to be found at a relatively deep level (50-100m is quite typical) this water can easily be polluted by surface activity.
+Although our groundwater resources are for the most part to be found at a relatively deep level (50-100 m is quite typical) this water can easily be polluted by surface activity.
 The leaching of fertilisers is one such problem but of greater concern is the influx of nitrates, primarily a consequence of human habitation and sanitation.
 Pit latrines are on the one hand so necessary, and have the huge advantage of not requiring volumes of water, but disposal is 'on-site', and often responsible for the longer-term pollution of the underlying aquifers which feed and water the communities above.
+The correct design of these sanitation systems is therefore of the utmost importance.

 Water quality is a very important aspect of strategy within this ISP - considered primarily within the Water Quality Strategy and also under Groundwater.
-Industrial wastewater discharge, diffuse agricultural discharges, wastewater treatment works, the location and management of solid waste disposal sites, the siting of new developments, informal settlements and the impacts of sanitation systems, are all elements considered with great concern in this and other ISPs.
+Industrial sewage discharge, diffuse agricultural discharges, sewage treatment works, the location and management of solid waste disposal sites, the siting of new developments, informal settlements and the impacts of sanitation systems, are all elements considered with great concern in this and other ISPs.
 Despite this attention it may be that Water Quality has still not taken its rightful place in the integrated management of the water resource.
 But the Department is moving towards IWRM and the integration of quantity and quality issues.
 Managers have now been given crosscutting responsibilities that will ensure a far more integrated approach in future.